Lumi Nova: Instructions for use

 Lumi Nova: Tales of Courage therapeutic model

-The goals relate to the most common feared scenarios for this age range (7-12 years).
+The missions relate to the most common feared scenarios for this age range (7-12 years).
 These fall into three anxiety types:

 • Social Anxiety